 - Add the Mushrooms and Carrots and cook for a couple of minutes.

-- Make the Chicken Stock and add the Yeast Extract (if using) to the stock and mix well.
+- Make 200ml Chicken Stock and add 1 tsp Yeast Extract (if using) to the Chicken Stock and mix well.

-- Add the Tinned Tomatoes to the Mince.
+- Add 1 400g Tinned Tomatoes to the Mince.

 - Bring to the boil and simmer for 20 minutes

-- Cook the Wholewheat Spaghetti according to packet instructions.
+- Cook 300g (dry weight) Dried Wholewheat Spaghetti according to packet instructions.